 We hope that this site has sparked an interest in Stonechats as a species, but also in the survey and monitoring of nesting birds, aspects of heathland management and the colour ringing project as a whole.

-We are only a small team comprising experienced volunteers and Natural England reserve staff and most of the current survey work is done by two volunteers, Roger Skeen and Irene Boston, with the ringing carried out by Tom Bolderstone of Natural England and Roger Skeen.
+We are only a small team comprising experienced volunteers and Natural England reserve staff and most of the current survey work is done by a small volunteer team, led by two volunteers, Roger Skeen and Irene Boston, with the ringing carried out by Tom Bolderstone of Natural England and Roger Skeen.

 So we would welcome more help, especially for the survey and nest-finding element, which can eat up many hours of voluntary effort.
 Certainly, if Stonechats continue to expand in numbers on Dersingham Bog, we may need all the help we can get!